codedor/filament-form-architect/docs/index.md

 ```

 See our [Livewire Forms](https://github.com/codedor/laravel-livewire-forms) package for an overview of available attributes.

+### checkbox-tiptap-profile

+Since the checkbox block uses tiptap for the label, you can set the profile here.
+The default is `minimal`.

 ## Inline message vs. redirect to confirmation page